-For baselines that require satellite-to-ground communications, we consider 15 terrestrial gateway nodes uniformly distributed across the Earth's continents.
-The maximum effective communication range { $\mathfrak{R}^{\mathsf{min}}$} is set to 5000 km for ISLLs and 2300 km for RF links used in satellite-to-ground communications.\footnote{To avoid repeated aggregations between the same satellite and ground node within the observation window, a 10-second hold-back time is introduced between consecutive model aggregations from the same satellite.} In this set of simulations, we focus on the Orbcomm constellation ({ $N=60$}).\footnote{The results for x‑comm ({ $N=19$}) and Iridium ({ $N=29$}) are qualitatively similar and thus omitted for brevity.} We present the ML model performance of satellites over time/latency and energy consumption in Fig.~\ref{fig:Latency_Energy_all_plots}.
-The results demonstrate that our method achieves superior convergence speed (i.e., it attains higher model accuracy under lower latency and energy usage) compared to baseline methods across various levels of data heterogeneity, with { $\alpha^{\mathsf{Dir}} \in \{0.1, 10\}$}.
+\textbf{Main Results:} We present our main results in Fig.~\ref{fig:Latency_Energy_all_plots}, where we focus on the Orbcomm constellation (i.e., the largest constellation with { $N=60$})\footnote{The results for x‑comm ({ $N=19$}) and Iridium ({ $N=29$}) are qualitatively similar and thus omitted for brevity.} and present the global ML model performance vs. time/latency and energy consumption.
+The results demonstrate that our method achieves superior convergence speed (i.e., it attains higher model accuracy under lower latency and energy usage) compared to baseline methods across various levels of data heterogeneity (i.e., { $\alpha^{\mathsf{Dir}} \in \{0.1, 10\}$}).
 In particular, the results show the performance gap between our method and baselines widens as the datasets increase in complexity (i.e., CIFAR-10 and FMoW) and as the data distribution becomes more non-iid (i.e., { $\alpha^{\mathsf{Dir}} =0.1$}).
 This trend highlights that, for more challenging datasets, the choice of training strategy and resource allocation becomes increasingly critical to achieving high model accuracy.
-Also, it is worth noting that the improvements obtained by our method are primarily attributed to: (i) the efficient use of local model aggregations, which help debias the local models of the satellites, and (ii) the use of high-speed ISLLs, which eliminate the reliance on satellite-to-ground communications and the need for satellite visibility from ground gateways during model aggregation.
+We note that the improvements obtained by our method are primarily attributed to: (i) the efficient use of local model aggregations, which help debias the local models of the satellites, and (ii) the use of high-speed ISLLs, which eliminate the reliance on satellite-to-ground communications and the need for satellite visibility from ground gateways during model aggregations.